 Each Scheme employer is required to agree and sign a Service Level Agreement (SLA) with the Royal County of Berkshire Pension Fund.
 The SLA provides a standard by which both parties will agree to administer the Local Government Pension Scheme (LGPS) on behalf of its current and former Scheme members.
 A copy of the current SLA can be found here Pension Administration Service Level Agreement.

 Communication between the administering authority and its Scheme employers also plays a vital role in ensuring that the scheme is administered effectively and efficiently and so the administering authority has prepared a statement of policy concerning communication with members and Scheme employers in accordance with regulation 61 of the LGPS Regulations 2013.
-A copy of this statement can be found here.

 It is very important that the Scheme employers understand and accept the responsible role that they have in ensuring the LGPS is administered to a high standard.
 The role of a Scheme employer has never been under as much scrutiny under former regulations and when the Pension Regulator's codes of practice, currently under consultation, come into force from 1 April 2015 Scheme employers will need to make sure that their processes are robust and sufficient to avoid potential fines that the Pensions Regulator will have the power to levy.